Bill Pappou Drew

 Mechanical Engineer, Founded company, youth work, historian, New Castle activist, family angel

 I was raised in Garden City, Long Island, New York.
-With my wife Linda, after living in Nashua, NH for forty years, became full time residents in 2001 in our summer cottage here in New Castle.
-It was a summer romance commencing in 1956 when she worked as a relish girl at the Marshall House Hotel in York Harbor, ME
+With my wife Linda, after living in Nashua, NH for forty years, became full time residents in our summer cottage here in New Castle in 2001.
+It was a summer romance commencing in 1956 when she worked as a relish girl at the Marshall House Hotel in York Harbor, Maine.

 I am known as an historian and genealogist of the Drew and Lang families and a past president of Piscataqua Pioneers

 where I am now curator of the PP Historical Library housed at the University of New Hampshire

 As Mill Pond Graphics, I am a photographer, graphics designer and publisher for publicity efforts of many organizations, take and donate team pictures for various school and athletic events and have created a local website The New Castle Post